14km (8.7 miles). 5 hours. For the whole outing, including trains, sights and meals, allow at least 9 hours.

 - To reach Herne Bay station: With the entrance to the Pier behind you, cross the coast road and then head south along Station Road (to the left of a large block of flats), to reach the station after 800 metres.

-- You can stay this promenade along the beach if you wish (eventually you are forced up onto the clifftop), but a more scenic route is to follow the road behind the promenade when it curves right uphill, with a green slope to its left, about 350 metres after the clock tower.
+- A more scenic route is to follow the road behind the promenade when it curves right uphill, with a green slope to its left, about 350 metres after the clock tower.
 60 metres up the slope turn left along a car-wide tarmac path across the hillside, with sea parallel and downhill to your left.
 The car-wide path soon becomes a "clifftop" path (there is in fact no cliff, just a grassy slope: there are numerous opportunities to switch between this higher path and the seafront as you walk along, incidentally.)

 - After about a kilometre the car-wide path starts to go sharply downhill, but you can stay on the clifftop by forking right onto a narrower tarmac path that runs in front of houses.